FlippingFlips/pingod-addons/docs/content/_index.md

 ## Is it difficult to learn and use?
 ---

-Not really, it's far more difficult to write this documentation...
+Not really.
 Godot doesn't have a steep learning curve and you don't need to know everything to be able to finish a game or make scenes.

-There are full examples in the `src` with `basic to advanced` scripted games which will give you an idea of sripting tasks and how things were done.
+There are full examples in the `src` with `basic to advanced` scripted games which will give you an idea of C# sripting tasks and how things were done.

+You should be able to lean back on PinGod doing the machine work for you while you compose scenes and do some simple C# scripting.

 ## Advantages?
 ---